lmadkins/react-great-british-bingo/planning/pseudocode.md

 Remove duplicates from markedArr (or not allow them in the first place?)
-Then concatenate/merge markedArr with winningCombos, and if there are duplicates, it's bingo?
+Then concatenate/merge markedArr with winningCombos, and if there are duplicates, it's bingo? for each array in winningCombos, concatenate them, get IDs of any duplicates.
+If have 5 duplicates it's bingo?